-Q: Last week I sat in on a negotiation among some of our company’s partners.
-Just when it seemed that they had reached a stalemate, my boss cracked a joke that instantly lightened the mood.
-Almost magically, she was able to rejuvenate the conversation—and reemphasize her position—in a way that proved effective.
-But I can also recall times when jokes have flopped in meetings.
-This experience left me wondering: When and how should I use humor during negotiations (if at all)?
+Imagine this scenario.
+You’re sitting among some of your company’s partners.
+Just when it seems that they have reached a stalemate, your boss cracks a joke that instantly lightens the mood.
+Almost magically, she is able to rejuvenate the conversation—and reemphasize her position—in a way that proves effective.

 In research conducted with Brad Bitterly and Maurice Schweitzer of the University of Pennsylvania’s Wharton School, I found that telling a joke that elicits laughter and is viewed as funny and appropriate projects confidence and competence (by conveying an accurate read of social dynamics), and also increases our status.